Azure Monitor Agent in Defender for Cloud

 Configure custom destination Log Analytics workspace

 defaultWorkspace-<subscriptionId>-<regionShortName>.
-Defender for Cloud automatically configures the data collection rules, workspace solution, and additional extensions for that workspace.
+Defender for Cloud automatically configures the data collection rules, workspace solution, and other extensions for that workspace.

 If you configure a custom Log Analytics workspace:

-- Defender for Cloud only configures the data collection rules and additional extensions for the custom workspace.
-You'll have to configure the workspace solution on the custom workspace.
+- Defender for Cloud only configures the data collection rules and other extensions for the custom workspace.
+You have to configure the workspace solution on the custom workspace.

 Log analytics workspace solutions

 The Azure Monitor Agent requires Log analytics workspace solutions.
 These solutions are automatically installed when you autoprovision the Azure Monitor Agent with the default workspace.

 The required Log Analytics workspace solutions for the data that you're collecting are: